quantcdn/quant-cloud-environment-backup-action/SECURITY.md

 This action depends on the following packages:
 - `@actions/core` - GitHub's official core actions library
-- `quant-ts-client` - Official Quant CDN TypeScript client
+- `@quantcdn/quant-client` - Official Quant CDN TypeScript client

 We monitor these dependencies for security vulnerabilities and update them regularly.